-Beginning in the 2005 Summer term (and retroactive to the 2002 catalog), a dual degree program leading to a Bachelor of Science in Psychology and a Master of Science in Occupational Therapy will be available to qualified UW-L students.
-This dual degree program will require at least three years of attendance at UW-L in the psychology undergraduate program followed by two and one half years of attendance in the Occupational Therapy graduate program.
+Through a joint effort between the Psychology Department and the Occupational Therapy Program, UW-L offers a dual degree program leading to a Bachelor of Science in Psychology and a Master of Science in Occupational therapy to qualified students.
+This program requires at least three years in the Psychology undergraduate program, where requirements for General Education, College of Liberal Studies, OT pre-requisites, and Psychology Major requirements are met.
+This is followed by two and one half years (8 semesters) attendance in the Occupational Therapy graduate program.
 This results in the elimination of one year of undergraduate study.
-Students interested in the Dual-Degree program:

 Admission to the Occupational Therapy Program for Dual Degree Students